nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Try to get to floor 25 as many times as possible for ultimate weapon chests

-Bring only Yukari

-Take any accessories off of all party members
+After grinding, take any accessories off of all party members & only bring Yukari

 Equip Null Wind accessory on Aigis, Wind Amp on Yukari

-### ????
+### ???

 * Changes Persona every 3 turns
 * Pallas Athena -> Isis -> Pallas Athena -> ...